 Those who are a little familiar with service design may initially think of the ‘classic’ variant in which solutions are steered on the basis of customer journeys, with the aim of, for example, higher turnover and more satisfied customers.
-What makes service design so suitable for commercial issues is the broad, holistic view with which it looks at problems – as service designers we think about all the factors that influence a decision.
+What makes service design so suitable for making commercial and societal impact is the broad, holistic view with which it looks at problems – as service designers we think about all the factors that influence a decision.
 This extends far beyond the point at which someone makes a purchase.

 better waste sorting thanks to service design

 Comparable processes are often involved in societal challenges.
 Rijkswaterstaat, for example, has to deal with this when promoting waste sorting.
 Proper waste sorting not only contributes to a sustainable future, but also to a more pleasant living environment for all residents.
 However, sorting waste is not always a clear option, especially for residents of high-rise buildings – research shows that these residents separate their waste less well than residents of low-rise buildings.
 Practical reasons for this include lack of space and inconvenience (carrying rubbish down).

 The best way to address this problem is through behavior change

 At the same time, there is skepticism about what happens to waste and some residents say it is simply not part of their routine.
 The best way to tackle this problem is through behavioral change, and Rijkswaterstaat has enlisted our help for that.
 Essense’s holistic vision comes in handy here: if you only look at the moment someone throws something away, you are not there yet – there are many things that precede this: packaging in the store, information provision about sorting, knowledge about what constitutes ‘plastic’ is, accessibility of waste bins, etc.